fairdataihub/fairdataihub.org/blog/kalai.md

   - OG images
 ---

-Stop manually designing Open Graph images.
+Stop manually designing Open Graph (OG) images.
 If you share blog posts, projects, or docs on Twitter, LinkedIn, or Slack, you know how important OG images are for engagement.
 They are the preview cards that make links stand out, grab attention, and reinforce your brand.
 If you care about how your work appears on social media, OG images aren’t just nice-to-have, they’re the difference between someone scrolling past and someone clicking through.

-With a small team, design tasks often landed on whoever had time, which usually meant me.
+With a small team, design tasks often landed on whoever had time.
 Every new post or docs page meant tweaking a layout, exporting a PNG, and uploading it.
 It quickly became a chore on top of development work.

 That is why we built [Kalai](https://kalai.fairdataihub.org), a flexible, dynamic OG image generation service powered by Vercel’s [Satori](https://github.com/vercel/satori).
-It is the same service we use across all of our apps and services at Fair Data Innovations Hub.
+It is the same service we use across all of our apps and services at the FAIR Data Innovations Hub.
 In this post I will walk you through how it works and how you can build your own.

 ## Why Generate OG Images Dynamically?